NUWCDIVNPT/stig-manager/docs/_build/html/_sources/installation-and-setup/installation-and-setup.rst.txt

 Setup Options
 ===============

-STIG Manager requires Node.js 14+, Keycloak, and a MySQL Database.
+STIG Manager requires Node.js 14+, an Authentication Provider (Such as Keycloak), and a MySQL Database.
 It is configured using :ref:`Environment Variables`, and can be deployed as a container from the image provided on Docker Hub or directly from source code.

 Quick Start Orchestration with Docker Compose
 -------------------------------------------------